Audience & Data

 Vehicle Identity

-The car is the credential.
+The car is the audience signal.

 50+tracked vehicle makes